imsweb/data-generator/README.md

 There are two ways to use this library:

-1. Embed it into your own Java software.
+1. Embed it into your own Java software and call the DataGenerator (for generic layouts) or the NaaccrDataGenerator (for NAACCR layouts).
-2. Download the executable JAR and double click it to start the standalone GUI.
+2. Download the executable JAR from the [release page](https://github.com/imsweb/data-generator/releases) and double click it to start the standalone GUI.

+## Defining Variables

+This library supports variables and file formats through the [layout framework](https://github.com/imsweb/layout).
+A layout object must be used to initialize one of the data generator objects.

 ## Creating Random Data